Orientable hyperbolic 4-manifolds over the 120-cell: Introduction

-the corresponding characteristic vector $C$ is $(1, 2, 4, 8, 15)$.
-The characteristic function $\lambda$, the characteristic matrix $\Lambda$ and the characteristic vector $C$ can be inferred from each other easily.
-Here the characteristic vector $C$ is the most concise representing form among them.
+is $(1, 2, 4, 8, 15)$.
+These integers are also called \emph{colors} if there is no ambiguity.
+In the previous example, we may say the color of facet $F_5$ is 15 or $(1,1,1,1)$.
+The characteristic function $\lambda$, the characteristic matrix $\Lambda$, and the characteristic vector $C$ can be inferred from each other easily.
+The characteristic vector $C$ is the most concise representational form among them.